Land Art Festival Grindelwald

 All Summer

-The Land Art Festival is an event steeped in tradition, which has already taken place from 1999 to 2018 in
+The Land Art Festival is an event steeped in tradition, which has already taken place from 1999 to 2018 in Grindelwald.
+Since 2023, the event has been organised by Grindelwald Tourism.

-Venue Above the glacier gorge
+Venue Above the Glacier Gorge

 Entry Free of charge